Verbaflo Raises $7 Million to Accelerate AI-Powered Leasing Automation | Known More

 What began as an attempt to make machines intelligible has grown into an industry intent on making them relatable.
 Today’s voice AI builds trust, evokes empathy, and powers connection at scale.

 But as the lines between human and synthetic blur, one truth remains: technology may mimic us, but it’s our responsibility to decide what it speaks for.
-Whether it's giving someone back the ability to speak, building a more inclusive user experience, or scaling support without losing warmth, voice AI is only as powerful as the intention behind it.
+Whether it's restoring someone's ability to speak, building a more inclusive user experience, or scaling support without losing warmth, voice AI is only as powerful as the intention behind it.

 Ready to hear it for yourself?